 |Cleaning Functions||Mop and sweep/vacuum|

-This robot mop has a runtime of 60 minutes.
+This robot mop has a runtime of 110 minutes.
 What we love is that when it’s running low on battery, it automatically returns to the charging dock.
-It has a powerful 1200 mAh battery that can cover 100 to 200 square meters.
+It has a powerful long-lasting battery that randomly follows a cleaning path.

-It’s lightweight at 6.2 pounds.
-But there are frontal sensors to prevent it falling down stairs or crashing into walls or furniture.
-Since it’s only 2.36 inches in height, it can clean underneath sofas and tables with ease.
+It’s lightweight at 4.9 pounds.
+But there are drop sensors to prevent it from falling downstairs or crashing into walls or furniture.
+Since it’s only 3 inches in height, it can clean underneath sofas and tables with ease.

-Since it’s a cordless vacuum, it has a 300-milliliter dust bin.
+And because it’s a cordless vacuum, it has a dust bin.
 All of the dirt gathers in here and it’s easy to tip into the trash without having to touch anything.

 Automatic Return to Charging Dock

 This robot mop knows when there’s little charge left and will automatically return to the dock.
-For a full charge, this takes around three to four hours.
+For a full charge, this takes around a few hours.

 Customized Experience With Four Cleaning Modes

 You can enjoy selecting the cleaning mode you want.
-These include random mode, edge mode, focus mode, and automatic mode.
+These include max mode, edge mode, spot mode, and automatic mode.
 Each has a different cleaning path that’s followed for efficiency.

 Anti-Collision and Drop Sensors